philtweir/gdb-pretty-frame-cpp/README.md

 # GDB Pretty-Printed Frames for C++

 Pretty-printer for GDB frames in a backtrace, able to handle nested C++ template arguments.
-Originally developed for use debugging [CGAL](http://www.cgal.org/), but is template-library agnostic.
+Originally developed for use debugging [CGAL](http://www.cgal.org/)-based projects, but is template-library agnostic.

 ![Pretty-printer in use with CGAL](https://raw.githubusercontent.com/philtweir/gdb-pretty-frame-cpp/master/doc/inuse.png)